70th Anniversary of Chinese People's Volunteers' Participation in War to Resist US Aggression and Aid Korea

-The 70th Anniversary of the Chinese People's Volunteers' War to Resist US Aggression and Aid Korea was a commemorative meeting held by the Central Committee of the Chinese Communist Party and the State Council of China at the Great Hall of the People in Beijing on October 23, 2020, to commemorate China's entry to the Korean War.
+The 70th Anniversary of the Chinese People's Volunteers' War to Resist US Aggression and Aid Korea was a commemorative meeting held by the Central Committee of the Chinese Communist Party and State Council at the Great Hall of the People in Beijing on 23 October 2020, to commemorate the People's Republic of China's entry to the Korean War.

+Background

-The Chinese Communist Party (CCP) held commemorative activities around October 25 because the "War to Resist US Aggression and Aid Korea" as defined by China began on October 25, 1950, the day when the Chinese People's Volunteers (CPV) entered North Korea on October 19 of that year for the first time, rather than the Korean War as generally said to have begun on June 25, 1950.
-The government of the People's Republic of China calls the war that broke out on the Korean Peninsula on June 25, 1950, the "Korean Civil War" and the subsequent war history after the Chinese People's Volunteers entered North Korea as the "War to Resist U.S. Aggression and Aid Korea".
+The Chinese Communist Party (CCP) held commemorative activities around 25 October because the War to Resist US Aggression and Aid Korea as defined by China began on 25 October 1950, the day when the Chinese People's Volunteers (CPV) entered North Korea on 19 October of that year for the first time, rather than the Korean War as generally said to have begun on 25 June 1950.
+The Chinese government calls the war that broke out on the Korean Peninsula on 25 June 1950, the Korean Civil War and the subsequent war history after the Chinese People's Volunteers entered North Korea as the "War to Resist U.S. Aggression and Aid Korea".

 Meeting

 Preparation

-On October 22, the CCP Central Committee, the State Council, and the Central Military Commission awarded the "70th Anniversary of the Chinese People's Volunteer Army's Overseas Operations to Resist U.S. Aggression and Aid Korea" commemorative medal to the surviving veterans of the Chinese People's Volunteer Army who participated in the Korean War.
+On 22 October 2020, the CCP Central Committee, the State Council, and the Central Military Commission awarded the 70th Anniversary of the Chinese People's Volunteer Army's Overseas Operations to Resist U.S. Aggression and Aid Korea commemorative medal to the surviving veterans of the Chinese People's Volunteer Army who participated in the Korean War.
 The commemorative medal is made of red copper plated with gold and silver, and the core part is the image of the volunteer soldier and 70 beams of light.

-Before the commemorative meeting on October 23, Xi Jinping, General Secretary of the CCP Central Committee, President of China, and Chairman of the Central Military Commission, met with representatives of the recipients of the “70th Anniversary of the Chinese People’s Volunteer Army’s Overseas Operations to Resist U.S. Aggression and Aid Korea” commemorative medal and took photos with them.
+Before the commemorative meeting on 23 October, Xi Jinping, General Secretary of the CCP Central Committee, President of China, and Chairman of the Central Military Commission, met with representatives of the recipients of the 70th Anniversary of the Chinese People’s Volunteer Army’s Overseas Operations to Resist U.S. Aggression and Aid Korea commemorative medal and took photos with them.